Mid-City Crime Rate Trends — Los Angeles

 Mid-City is a Central LA neighborhood between Pico and Venice Boulevards, organized around the La Brea, Fairfax, and Crenshaw commercial corridors.
 Predominantly Spanish Colonial Revival single-family homes and four-plexes; anchored by the Mid-City Heritage square and the Metro E Line's Expo/La Brea station.

-Nine categories moved in Mid-City this March — five ran below trend in the current month, and four show sustained structural shifts between the trailing 12 months and the prior year.
-The overall shape is a broad, multi-category decline across both property crime and violent crime, not a single outlier pulling the average down.
+Nine categories moved in Mid-City this April — five running below their single-month trend and four registering as sustained multi-year structural shifts.
+The overall shape is broadly downward across both property and violent crime, with no spikes or rare-event signals in the mix.

 Notable signals 5